-AI touches the world of hiring and job searching.
+AI and machine learning in the world of hiring and job searching

-While the technology is constantly under development, you may have already seen it at work in hiring and job searching.
-Freelancing platforms, for example, send personalized emails to freelancers, advertising jobs that match their skills.
+As mentioned already, technology is constantly under development, and you may have seen it within the hiring and job searching processes.
+Freelancing platforms, for example, send personalized emails to freelancers that advertise jobs matching their skill sets.
 Those emails are automated, created by computers that learn users’ preferences and determine what might be of interest.

 Many job boards and online job-matching platforms allow users to search for jobs and set up alerts.
-The unique results they get are partly thanks to artificial intelligence.
-Machine learning is developing in staffing, and its development will help dental professionals find the jobs they want.
+The unique results they accumulate are partly thanks to artificial intelligence (AI).
+Machine learning is developing in staffing, and its development will particularly help dental professionals find the jobs they want.

 What does the future hold for dental staffing?